 Submit a short letter of interest (max.
 200 words) related to the proposed theme by October 15th, 2022 to email@example.com.

 There will be a limited number of participants and we operate on a first come first served basis.
 Part of the seminars will be recorded, while results of the workshop will be shared in a live lecture-performance.

 Performance and seminar by Jeremiah Day

-The dates and the invitation to participate in the seminars will be announced soon.
+The date and the invitation to participate in the seminar will be announced soon.